• RECIPES

 If you’re anything like me, you’ll end up eating half your homemade salsa straight from the food processor.
 Served with tortilla chips, it’s an addictive dip!
 But of course, there are other delicious ways to enjoy it too.
 Here are a few of my favorites:

 • On breakfast tacos or in a breakfast burrito.
-Find my go-to breakfast tacos here and the ultimate breakfast burrito here.

 • On stuffed peppers or a stuffed sweet potato.
-Pile it onto these zesty stuffed peppers, these stuffed poblanos, or my burrito-inspired sweet potato!

 How do you like to enjoy homemade salsa?
 Let me know in the comments!

-Fresh salsa roja
+Fresh salsa recipe

 More Zesty Dips and Sauces